 Description

 The diversity of woody plants in the Southeast is unparalleled in North America.
 Native Trees of the Southeast is a practical, compact field guide for the identification of the more than 225 trees native to the region, from the Carolinas and eastern Tennessee south through Georgia into northern Florida and west through Alabama, Mississippi, Louisiana, and Arkansas into eastern Texas.
 For confident identification, nearly 600 photographs, close to 500 of them in color, illustrate leaves, flowers and fruits or cones, bark, and twigs with buds.
 Full descriptions are accompanied by keys for plants in both summer and winter condition, as well as over 200 range maps.
-Crucial differences between plants that may be mistaken for each other are discussed.11.
-A Field Guide to Eastern Trees: Eastern United States and Canada, Including the Midwest (Peterson Field Guides)
+Crucial differences between plants that may be mistaken for each other are discussed.

 Feature

-FIELD GUIDE TO EASTERN TREESDescription
+FIELD GUIDE TO EASTERN TREES

 12. Trees, Leaves & Bark (Take Along Guides)